 This isn’t a page about how to place a bet.
-This is about how Champions League betting markets actually behave and how to use them to find value across the league phase and knockouts.
-If you’ve bet domestic football and want to take the next step, this is where to start.
+This is a Champions League betting guide built around how UCL markets actually behave, going from league phase pricing inefficiencies through to knockout game-state logic, and how to use that understanding to find value at every stage.
+If you’ve bet on domestic football and want to take the next step, this is where to start.
+Champions League betting demands a different analytical approach than domestic football.

 Champions League Betting Promo at ibet

-Before you dive into the markets, maximise your value with ibet’s Champions League promotions and sports betting deals.
+Before you dive into the markets, maximize your value with ibet’s Champions League promotions and sports betting deals.
 Take advantage of the Champions League Free Bet Challenge and receive free bets every Thursday:

 Champions League Key Dates

-The 2025/26 Champions League runs from September 2025 to May 2026, with the final scheduled for May 30, 2026 in Budapest.
+The 2025/26 Champions League runs from September 2025 to May 2026, with the final scheduled for May 30, 2026 at the Puskás Aréna in Budapest.
 The league phase ran across eight matchdays from September through late January, producing the final standings table below.
-The knockout phase begins with the two-legged playoffs in February.
+The knockout playoffs, Round of 16 and quarter-finals have been completed, and the competition now enters the semi-final stage with first legs on April 28–29 and second legs on May 5-6.
+Four teams remain:

 2025/26 Key Dates